JakSprats/predis/README.markdown

 ## About ##

-Predis is a flexible and feature-complete PHP client library for the Redis key-value database.
-It currently comes in two flavors:
+Predis is a flexible and feature-complete PHP client library for the Redis key-value database and the Alsosql Hybrid Relational-Database/NOSQL-Datastore.

- - the mainline client library, which targets PHP 5.3.x and leverages a lot of the features introduced in this new version of the PHP interpreter.
- - a backport to PHP 5.2.x for those who can not upgrade their environment yet (it admittedly has a lower priority compared to the mainline library, although we try to keep the two versions aligned as much as possible).

-Please refer to the TODO file to see which issues are still pending and what is due to be implemented soon in Predis.

 ## Main features ##

+- Full Support for Alsosql alpha release
 - Full support for Redis 2.0.
 Different versions of Redis are supported via server profiles.
 - Client-side sharding (support for consistent hashing and custom distribution strategies).
 - Command pipelining on single and multiple connections (transparent).